ux-fran/rosa-anime-character-repo/README.md

-# Welcome to the Rose Anime Character Repository!
+# Welcome to the Rosa Anime Character Repository!
 _Project status: Finished_

 This project is documentation of project to create *Rosa*, a 3D modeled anime character. 🎨✨ Rosa was created by following along [Grant Abbit's - Anime Character Course](https://www.youtube.com/watch?v=KckpKgQjfyc) and given my own twist.
 Here, you'll find everything related to this project—from progress updates to resources and the final render!